jonkelleyatrackspace/ops_api/README.md

 This is intended to empower systems engineers and developers looking to cut the lifting out of running their ops shop.
 Yes there's Rundeck/Jenkin's but you can't build a larger platform on top of that -- this API is the missing loose couple.
 Use the pluggable nature of this API and you can hook Ansible, Fabric, or local Postgres bindings from Rundeck OR Jenkins.

 A real wizard could have multiple opsAPI deployments interconnected with Python-requests to create complex build pipelines and processes.
 Then they would use the beautiful [marmelab/ng-admin](https://github.com/marmelab/ng-admin) to create a browser app.
+Ditch Jenkins.
 Now where's the beach?

 ## Quick dev environment